dhritidhoka/Microchallenge1/README.md

 -Linked to your individual pages

--Initial idea / Concept of the Project ( aligned to research areas)
+-Initial idea / Concept of the Project ( aligned to research areas):

--Propose (What is supposed to do or not to do)
+-Propose (What is supposed to do or not to do):

--Shown how your team planned and executed the project
+-Shown how your team planned and executed the project:

--System diagram (illustration explaining function, parts, and relations)
+-System diagram (illustration explaining function, parts, and relations):

--Integrated Design (How you designed it - relation between elements)
+-Integrated Design (How you designed it - relation between elements):

--Honest Design (use of technology in a meaningful way) Relation to the topics
+-Honest Design (use of technology in a meaningful way) Relation to the topics:

--Be creative (find solutions with materials and technology you have)
+-Be creative (find solutions with materials and technology you have):

--Explore design boundaries (based on your expertice)
+-Explore design boundaries (based on your expertice):

--Listed future development opportunity for this project
+-Listed future development opportunity for this project: